Turin Art Galleries, Museums, Supplies & More

 Those who are reading this on a sunny day may want to go on an art walking tour:

-The Free Walking Tour Turin is a social enterprise, which means that they do it because they are passionate about exhibiting guests the fascinating and wonderful city.
-Turin Street Art Walking Tour works to make it easier for travelers to get the information they need, taking into account their personal interests, limits, and expectations, with the goal of simplifying their journey.
+The Free Walking Tour Turin is a social enterprise meaning that they do it because they are passionate about exhibiting guests the fascinating and wonderful city.

-The Museum of Urban Art (MAU) is the first project in the phase of concrete realization in Italy, with the goal of building a permanent outdoor artistic settlement located within a significant metropolitan center, with the added value of being an initiative.
+The Museum of Urban Art (MAU) is the first project in the phase of concrete realization in Italy with the goal of building a permanent outdoor artistic settlement located within a significant metropolitan center with the added value of being an initiative.

 Sculptures & Statues